 This is true for precious metals, as these have shown in the long term to be a haven in periods of equity markets weak.

-Returning to the initial question: How can I use different the markets for different asset classes to analyze the stock (equities) market?
+Returning to the initial question: How can I use different markets for different asset classes to analyze the stock (equities) market?

 It is recommended to analyze the metals sensitive to the economic cycle, such as copper or the full complement of precious metals, to get a direct view of the situation of supply and demand in the market for commodities (and also to take into account that some raw materials depend heavily on political factors or climatic conditions).